ButinVladimir/cyberiada/ROADMAP.md

 ### Hacking

-Hacking is used for hacking and using smart weapons such as mechs and combat drones.
+Hacking is used for hacking and using smart weapons such as combat drones.

 ### Crafting

-Crafting is used for crafting and using complex equipment such as power armor and mechs.
+Crafting is used for crafting and using complex equipment such as power armor.

-### Persuasion
+### Diplomacy

-Persuasion gives additional money and credibility bonuses.
+Diplomacy gives additional money and respect bonuses and gives discount to hiring mercenaries and looking for new contracts.

-### Info gathering
+## Training programs

-Info gathering affects searches times.
+Training programs are alternative to leveling mercenary.
+It allows to buy skills and attributes.
+It's max level is capped, depending on development level and program quality.
+There are training programs for each skill and attribute, attribute programs are unlocked initially, skill programs has to be earned as reward from capturing districts.

 ## Equipment

-Each crew member has three different equipment slots: weapon, armor and utility.
-Weapon equipment deals damage, armor provides defense and utility gives buffs.
+Each company member has three different equipment slots: weapon, armor and utility.
+Weapon equipment deals damage, armor provides defense and utility gives buffs or debuffs.
 Each equipment item has level and quality.
 Higher the level or quality, higher the requirements and stats.
-Equipment can be switched instantly without interrupting current order if crew member is not in combat or in hacking.
-It can be bought from weapon shop or be crafted.
-Some equipments are faction-specific and require crafting or capturing weapon shop district for faction.
+Equipment can be changed only between contracts.
+Equipment can be bought from weapon shop.
+Capturing districts can unlock more equipment types.

-Equipment will be lost after moving to another city unless specific favors are earned.
+Equipped items will be lost after moving to another city unless specific favors are earned.

-Unavailable in beginning, can be unlocked in specific city.
+Unlocked in specific city after joining certain faction.

 ## Augmentations

-Augmentations are another way to buff crew members.
+Augmentations are another way to buff company members.
 Like equipment, each augmentation has level and quality, which affect requirements and stats.
-Unlike equipment, augmentations cannot be switched instantly, instead each augmentation has time wall to install which can be reduced by endurance.
-Augmentations are installed in hospitals.
+Augmentation is not free, each augmentation costs money and adds shock which prevents from participating in combat.

-Each crew member has following augmentations slots:
+Each company member has following augmentations slots:

 - Skin
 - Nerve system
 - Eyes